 With effect from 1 July 2007 OTA75\S6(4A) provides that the winning of oil will not be considered to have permanently ceased until all the wells in the field have been permanently abandoned.

 Section 107 of FA 2008 introduces a new category of non-taxable field under FA93\S185(1ZA) whereby field participators can elect under Schedule 20A to FA 1993 for a taxable field to become non-taxable.
 Paragraph 5 of Schedule 20A prevents UFLs being available from any such field and OTA75\S6(1A) is amended to make reference to this paragraph.
 See OT19250 for details.

+Procedures see OT16300.

+Anti-Avoidance Legislation, FA01\SCH32 see OT16500.

+Previous page

+Next page